ffund/tcp-ip-essentials/lab1/1-5-tcpdump-wireshark.md

 After the `ping` finishes, use Ctrl+C to stop the `tcpdump`.
 Save this output for your lab report.

 You can find more information about capture filters in the [online documentation](https://www.tcpdump.org/manpages/pcap-filter.7.html).
+Note that you can use `and`, `or` and `not` in capture filters, to create complex filter expressions with multiple conditions.

 **Lab report**: Show the output of `tcpdump` for *one* captured ICMP packet, both with and without the `-enx` options.
 Point out the differences in the output, and explain which option is responsible for each.

 **Lab report**: Show the output of `tcpdump`, both with and without the `src host 10.10.0.100` capture filter.
 What is different, and why?

-**Lab report**: What command would you run on the "romeo" host to capture *only* TCP traffic (and no non-TCP traffic) between "romeo" and "juliet"?
+**Lab report**: What command would you run on the "romeo" host to capture all network traffic between "romeo" and "juliet" *except* ICMP packets?
 Explain your answer.
 Try running this command while generating some traffic with `ping` between "romeo" and "juliet", and show the `tcpdump` output.
-Did you capture the `ping` traffic?
+Did you capture the ICMP echo requests or replies?
 Explain.

 ### Exercise 14 - Useful display options in Wireshark